jbundle/secrets/README.md

 - For Linux /run is available by default
 - For MacOS, read the mac shell script
+  - /run is linked to the System drive
 - For Windows, use the ImDisk program to create a virtual disk with a temp dir, mounted at /run
+  - Remember to enable symbolic link conversion in git (install) and in registry